ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 2. Package commercial-bond, install and instantiate
 3. Run a few tests to get familiar with commercial-bond
 4. Grab commercial-paper if you don't already have it
-5. Debug Smart Contract in Development Mode
+5. Setup Debug Smart Contract in Development Mode
-6. Make additional code changes, test in debugging session
+6. Make smart contract updates, test in debugging session
 7. Make final updates.
 Package commercial-paper, install and instantiate
 8. Generate function tests, and run through function tests
 9. The end!

-## Clone the commercial-bond smart contract package
+## Section 1: Clone the commercial-bond smart contract package

 Open up your terminal and run the following commands from your home directory: